damlois/node-web-scraper-api/README.md

 * npm install express --save
 * npm install request --save
 * npm install cheerio --save
-* npm install -g nodemon save --dev
+* npm install -g nodemon save -dev

 ## How to run the api
 use the second command if the nodemon module is insatalled